rishabhdiwan/Expression/README.md

 ### 3. Email Notifications
 - Users receive a **confirmation email** when they register with Expression, when they Publish a Post and when they delete a Post.

+### 4. Dedicated Page for Author
+- Expression provides the users with a dedicated Author page to view all the posts that they have Published and readers to get their favourite author's writings under one umbrella.

 ---

 ## Author